zoeskan/MCB185/unit2-calculations.md

 ### Comments ###

-The line you wrote with the `print()` functon is called a _statement_.
+The line you wrote with the `print()` function is called a _statement_.
 Programs are made up of many statements, but not everything in a program is a statement.
 Another important type of line is a "comment".
 Any line that begins with `#` (pound, hash) symbol is a comment.
 Comments may also be used at the end of a line, at which point, the rest of the line is a comment.

 Modify your program with comments as shown below.
 It's a good idea to put a comment in your programs with your name.